jgerstmayr/EXUDYN/README.rst

 The following internal modules are used, which are represented by directories in \ ``main/src``\ :

-+  Autogenerated: item (nodes, objects, markers and loads) classes split into main (management, python connection), visualization and computation
++  Autogenerated: item (nodes, objects, markers and loads) classes split into main (management, Python connection), visualization and computation
 +  Graphics: a general data structure for 2D and 3D graphical objects and a tiny openGL visualization; linkage to GLFW
 +  Linalg: Linear algebra with vectors and matrices; separate classes for small vectors (SlimVector), large vectors (Vector and ResizableVector), vectors without copying data (LinkedDataVector), and vectors with constant size (ConstVector)
 +  Main: mainly contains SystemContainer, System and ObjectFactory
 +  Objects: contains the implementation part of the autogenerated items
-+  Pymodules: manually created libraries for linkage to python via pybind; remaining linking to python is located in autogenerated folder
++  Pymodules: manually created libraries for linkage to Python via pybind; remaining linking to Python is located in autogenerated folder
-+  pythonGenerator: contains python files for automatic generation of C++ interfaces and python interfaces of items;
++  pythonGenerator: contains Python files for automatic generation of C++ interfaces and Python interfaces of items;
 +  Solver: contains all solvers for solving a CSystem
 +  System: contains core item files (e.g., MainNode, CNode, MainObject, CObject, ...)
 +  Tests: files for testing of internal linalg (vector/matrix), data structure libraries (array, etc.) and functions